 - DBS Home Loan’s interest rate is set as (Fixed Deposit Home Rate (FHR8) + 1.20% p.a), and for the first 3 years, it is fixed at 1.70% p.a.

 - Fixed Deposit Home Rate (FHR9) refers to the prevailing 9 months Singapore dollar fixed deposit interest rate of DBS Bank for amounts within $1,000 to $9,999.

-With this, the DBS Home Loan Repayment Calculator work out a monthly repayment of $981 per month.
+With this, it works out to a monthly repayment of S$921.15 per month.

 Mortgage Repayment Calculator

 There are also tools out there, such as Property Guru’s Mortgage Repayment Calculator to calculate the details of their home loan repayment.

 Seedly is really blessed and fortunate in a way that we have a really strong Facebook Community, where members are not selfish with their knowledge.

 We did a Poll on the types of loans our members use for their HDB.
 Below are some of the useful feedbacks.
 Thanks guys! 😉

 - Rais Bin Mahmud: